Board of Directors

 Chris Harris joined Kingfisher Systems, Inc. in April 2010 with more than 16 years of progressive management responsibilities.
 Mr. Harris is a member of the Board of Directors and Kingfisher’s Chief Information Officer.
 Prior to joining Kingfisher Systems, Inc., Mr Harris served for over four years as the Chief Technology Officer of iCore Networks, designing and implementing Software as a Service (SaaS) applications, primarily hosted Voice over Internet Protocol (VoIP) solutions.
 In 2009, iCore Networks ranked number 29 on the Inc. 500 List of the Fastest Growing Privately Held Companies in the U.S. He also envisioned and managed the iCore Federal Systems Division from 2006 to 2009.
 Prior to joining iCore Networks, he spent over eight years at Gray Hawk Systems, culminating his career as the Vice President of Information Systems, where he assisted in the technical phase of the acquisition that was completed with Mantech International Corporation in June 2005.
 Mr. Harris also served in the U.S. Navy where he designed, installed, and managed the shipboard network architecture, which was used fleet-wide on AEGIS class cruisers.
-Mr. Harris has a Bachelor of Science Degree in Information Systems with a focus in Internetworking Technology.
+Mr. Harris has a Bachelor of Science Degree from Strayer University in Information Systems with a focus in Internetworking Technology.

 Richard B. Edelman, Ph.D.